Register Today! |

 Jonas Smith, Executive Director, Yukon Chamber of Mines

-As the new Executive Director of the Yukon Chamber of Mines, it is my honour to welcome you all to the 52nd Annual Yukon Geoscience Forum and Trade Show.
+On behalf of the Yukon Chamber of Mines, it is my pleasure to welcome you all to the 53rd Annual Yukon Geoscience Forum & Trade Show.

 Sincerely,